 Should you buy the Jabra Elite 85t or Samsung Galaxy Buds Pro?

 The Jabra Elite 85t is the better buy for iPhone users who want to take full advantage of any included software features because its app is available on the App Store.
 Again, the iOS Galaxy Buds app doesn’t support the Galaxy Buds Pro, which means you miss out on basic and advanced features with the earbuds.
-If you use an iPhone and really want the best software features, well, you can’t go wrong with the Apple AirPods Pro.
 Software aside, you may just appreciate the more subdued look of the Elite 85t, and if that’s the case, the extra money may be well spent.